 Howard H. Hoege III, President and CEO

 Rooted in the maritime industry, The Mariners’ Museum and Park was founded during the Great Depression by the Newport News Shipbuilding and Dry Dock Company owner Archer M. Huntington and company president Homer L. Ferguson.
 Together, the two men decided to create a museum in Newport News to keep shipyard workers employed and to ensure the Newport News community prospered during this difficult time.
-Shipyard workers cleared the land and constructed the dam to create Lake Maury, assembled the Lions Bridge and built the first Museum buildings while buying agents were dispatched worldwide to begin the task of acquiring the collection.
+Shipyard workers cleared the land and constructed the dam to create The Mariners’ Lake, assembled the Lions Bridge and built the first Museum buildings while buying agents were dispatched worldwide to begin the task of acquiring the collection.
 Huntington himself began the collecting of small craft by sending five boats from Spain and Portugal to the Museum, and the maritime publications in his personal library formed the core of the library’s collection.

 The Museum opened its doors on October 29, 1933, and admitted visitors to see the exhibits, which were displayed on simple sawhorse-type tables.
 Much has changed in the decades that have followed, and today, the Museum boasts one of the finest and most comprehensive collections of maritime art, artifacts, library and archives in the world.
 The Museum maintains more than 90,000 square feet of gallery space, including the award-winning USS Monitor Center.
-The park is comprised of 550 beautifully landscaped acres that includes the Noland Trail, a five-mile loop around Lake Maury.
+The park is comprised of 550 beautifully landscaped acres that includes the Noland Trail, a five-mile loop around The Mariners’ Lake.